By: Researcher Taymur

 - You can boil, steam, rinse and soak in ethanol or hydrogen peroxide.
 You can use the drink.

 You should not avoid spending time with friends and family with cystic fibrosis.
 But you must be vigilant to be close to others with the disease.
 Keep safe from anyone who has or is sick with cystic fibrosis.
-Tell the Cystic Fibrosis Fund or ask your doctor about prevention of cross-infection if you are not sure what to do.
+Tell the Cystic Fibrosis Fund or ask your doctor about the prevention of cross-infection if you are not sure what to do.